dommiller88/bgc-combiner/README.md

 # BGCombine
-BGCombine is a tool for transforming and combining data from ProCare.
-This can be used for individual reports, aggregate ADA data, and concatenating aggregate data on to existing documents.
+BGCombine is a tool for transforming and combining data from ProCare and Vision.
+This can be used for individual reports, aggregate ADA data, and concatenating aggregate data on to existing documents as well as for monthly Lily cumulative enrollment counts.

 ## Installation